DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+2.28.2024: I moved the Title of each calendar up 8 pixels.

 2.27.2024: I now draw a line between Header and Day Roy Image.
 If no Day Row Image, it is still a horizontal line 1 vertical pixel below the header.